brycewray/hugo-site/content/posts/2021/08/gems-in-rough-08/index.md

 - Cloudflare Pages and DOAP tend to be in the top two or three pretty consistently, while the Cloudflare Workers site and ASWA tend to be in the **bottom** two or three almost as consistently.
 - Render and Vercel are somewhat erratic, varying wildly from top three to bottom three.
 I'm at a loss to know why.

-**Update, 2021-08-14**: Digital Ocean has cut the monthly build limit for App Platform static websites from the original 400 minutes to **only 100** minutes.[^CICD] Accordingly, I have taken the test repo off Digital Ocean, so the Speedlify test results mentioned above consist of only five sites as of now.
+**Update, 2021-08-14**: DigitalOcean has cut the monthly build limit for App Platform static websites from the original 400 minutes to **only 100** minutes.[^CICD] Accordingly, I have taken the test repo off DigitalOcean, so the Speedlify test results mentioned above consist of only five sites as of now.
 {.yellowBox}

 [^CICD]: Of course, I could use GitHub Actions to get around this, as I explained in last year's "[O say can you CI/CD?](/posts/2020/06/o-say-can-you-ci-cd/)" --- but, as a friend overseas would say, "I can't be arsed."